JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 support batching.
 Suddenly you have the above-mentioned issues all over your backend and not just at the perimeter.

+**Rate-limiting complexity (maintenance & operational).** Rate-limiting is far less useful for API endpoints if you do batching.
+This is because each API call can either be a heavy (1000 items) or lightweight (1 item) one.
+If you want to put rate-limiting in place for your batch API properly, you will need custom rate-limiting based on the number of items being sent in each API call.
+Now the question of atomicity comes into play - should certain items be stored but not others?
+Do you _really_ want the client to deal with that?

 ## An alternative